How to Protect Excel File with Password (3 Quick Methods)

 Apply Protect Workbook Command from File Option to Protect Excel File with Password

-• After appearing the File menu, click as follows: Info ➤ Protect Workbook ➤ Encrypt with Password.
+• After appearing in the File menu, click as follows: Info ➤ Protect Workbook ➤ Encrypt with Password.

 Apply Protect Workbook Command from File Option to Protect Excel File with Password